swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 ```

 <hr>
-Developer's may be forced to work with "loosely typed" APIs,
+Developers may be forced to work with "loosely typed" APIs,
 particularly for interoperability:

 ```swift